moneebullah25/generic-c-dsa-algorithms/README.md

 - **LinkedListClear\_(LinkedListBase\* ll)**: This function clears the linked list.
 It takes in a pointer to the LinkedListBase structure as an argument.
 It removes all elements from the linked list, decreases the logical length of the linked list to 0, and calls the memory freeing function for each element.
 - **LinkedListDelete\_(LinkedListBase\* ll)**: This function deletes the linked list.
 It takes in a pointer to the LinkedListBase structure as an argument.
 It calls the memory freeing function for each element in the linked list, deallocates memory and set the linked list pointer to NULL.
 - **LinkedListSize\_(LinkedListBase\* ll)**: This function returns the logical length of the linked list.
 It takes in a pointer to the LinkedListBase structure as an argument.
 It returns the logical length of the linked list.
+- **LinkedListIterator\_(LinkedListBase\* ll)**:  This function creates a new linked list iterator and returns a pointer to it.
+It takes in a pointer to the LinkedListBase structure as an argument.
+It allocates memory for the iterator and its data, sets the index to -1, and returns a pointer to the iterator.
+- **LinkedListNext\_(LinkedListBase\* ll, LinkedListIter\* lliter)**: This function advances the iterator to the next element in the linked list and returns a pointer to it.
+It takes in a pointer to the LinkedListBase structure and a pointer to the current iterator as arguments.
+It checks if the linked list is empty or if the current index is already at the end of the list, in which case it frees the memory for the iterator's data and returns NULL.
+Otherwise, it increments the index, copies the data at the new index into the iterator's data, and returns the iterator.

 ## Templates: